 Gwydir Shire Council, just like areas in other developing countries is experiencing ageing populations.
+Gwydir Shire has a notable proportion of older residents.
+According to the 2021 Census, 24% of the population was aged 60 years and older.
+This is higher than the national median age of 38 years, indicating a trend toward and aging demographic within the Shire.
 Two factors are driving this megatrend, the fact that people are choosing to have fewer children and people are living longer.
 This low birth number trend is greatest within established Western Democracies.
 However, the increasing immigrant population has a higher birth rate, which over time will change the fundamental character of these communities.

 The fastest growing segment of the population will be over 65's.
 It is expected that the younger generations will move to larger populated areas in search of employment opportunities and higher education.
-With the demand for aged care and improved health services, over 34,000 additional jobs in health care and social services assistance are forecast for Regional NSW by 2022.

-Internally, our Council is ramping up its focus on succession planning and management of our ageing workforce, through the implementation of initiatives outlined in the Workforce Plan.
+Internally, our Council is ramping up its focus on succession planning and management of our ageing workforce, through the implementation of initiatives outlined in the Workforce Management Strategy.